gauravfodekar/NodeJSNotes/README.md

 IIFEs are commonly used in scenarios where you want to create isolated code blocks, avoid polluting the global scope, and ensure that certain variables and functions are not accessible outside of their intended scope.
 They were especially popular before ES6 introduced block-scoped variables (`let` and `const`) and block-scoped functions, as IIFEs were a way to achieve variable encapsulation in JavaScript.
 However, with ES6 and the availability of block-scoped variables, the need for IIFEs has diminished in some cases.

-26.	# what is anonymous function ?
+26.#what is anonymous function ?
 Answer: An anonymous function in JavaScript is a function that does not have a name.
 Instead of being assigned a name like a regular function, anonymous functions are typically defined inline where they are needed.
 They are often used in situations where a short, one-time-use function is required.

 Here's the basic syntax of an anonymous function: